 Manipulation Techniques

 25: Playing the Victim Card

-Manipulators often play the victim to elicit sympathy, guilt, or to deflect attention from their own manipulative actions.
-They may portray themselves as helpless, wronged, or unfairly treated to manipulate others into supporting them or fulfilling their desires.
+Manipulators frequently adopt the role of the victim to evoke sympathy, induce feelings of guilt, or divert attention from their own deceitful behavior.
+They cunningly present themselves as powerless, unjustly treated, or unfairly maligned to coerce others into providing support or fulfilling their own selfish desires.

+Manipulation Techniques